 No annual event on the face of the globe, religious or non-religious, compares to hajj in terms of the sheer number of participants, duration of the event and the breadth of agenda.
-In spite of this fact, it has always remained equally fascinating and mysterious to not only non-Muslims, who are barred from entering the holy city, but also to millions of Muslims, who had not performed hajj.
+In spite of this fact, it has always remained equally fascinating and mysterious to not only non-Muslims, who are not allowed to enter the area, but also to millions of Muslims, who had not performed Hajj.

-What then is hajj?
+What then is Hajj?
 In essence, hajj is man's evolution toward Allah; his return to Him.
 It is a symbolic demonstration of the philosophy of creation of Adam , the first man.
-To further illustrate this, it may be stated that the performance of hajj is a simultaneous show or exhibit of many things.
+To further illustrate this, it may be stated that the performance of Hajj is a simultaneous show or exhibit of many things.
 It is a show of creation.
-It is a show of history.
+It is a show about history.
 It is a show of unity.
 It is a show of Islamic ideology.
 It is a show of Ummah, the community of Muslims.
-That is why, it is said in the Quran: "And proclaim unto mankind the hajj. … That they may witness things that are of benefit to them."
+That is why it is said in the Quran: "And proclaim unto mankind the Hajj. ...
+That they may witness things that are of benefit to them."
 (Quran 22:27-8)

 The pillars of hajj are five

 (1) 'Ihram, (2) waiting at 'Arafat, (3) Tawaf of the Ka'ba, (4) sa'iy or running between the Safa and the Marwa and (5) cutting or trimming of hair.

 Others are not pillars, although some may require kaffara or penalty, if not done.
 The person who puts on the 'Ihram or cloth for either 'Umrah (lesser pilgrimage) or hajj (greater pilgrimage) is called a Muhrim.